TaskRatchet/taskratchet-docs/faq.md

 ## Frequently Asked Questions

+### What does TaskRatchet do?

+TaskRatchet lets you commit money on completing one-off tasks by deadlines you set.
+It acts like a simple todo list, letting you define your tasks and check them off when they are done.

 ### Is TaskRatchet free?

 Yes!
 TaskRatchet is free to use forever.
 You will only be charged if you don't complete a task you've added by the